This review may contain spoilers

 Was this review helpful to you?

-I love that the first half was from Third's perspective, and the 2nd half was from Khai's perspective.
+I love the shift in perspective from Third to Khai as the series progressed.
 I think that was a very smart storytelling decision to make the friends-to-lovers execution believable.
-Third's unrequited love arc was both heartwrenching and terrifyingly relatable.
+Third's unrequited love arc was heart-wrenching and relatable.
 Usually, when characters make dumb decisions in dramas, like trusting untrustworthy characters, it's executed in such a cookie-cutter and naive way.
-But in TOL, Third really struggles with how often he expects more from Khai, only to be disappointed every single time.
+But in TOL, Third really internalizes how often he expects more from Khai, only to be disappointed every single time.
 But Khai is very charming and always seems genuine, so I never really got annoyed with Third's decisions.

 Even though the show never dragged for me, I think that objectively, it should have trimmed some fat.
 It could have easily been 8 to 10 episodes instead of 12.
 Or, at the very least, we should have gotten a different story arc for the last 3-4 episodes.
 All 12 episodes should not have been dedicated to the romantic pursuit.
 The subplots probably could have used more substance too.
 Two's subplot was fine, I just didn't think that he had that much chemistry with Un.
 And honestly, I never really knew where or when his feelings for Un started to develop.
-I actually had no idea that there was even a romance between them until the later half of the show and whether that was intentional or not, it was poorly executed.
+I actually had no idea that there was even a romance between them until halfway through the show.
+Whether it was intentional or not, it was poorly executed.
 Bone's storyline had a great resolution, imo, but the overall plot was meatless.
 His entire storyline could have easily been told in three episodes.
 I also didn't care for the cliched last-minute girlfriend. *Because there's no such thing as a happy ending without an unnecessary and shoehorned romance*

-Don't get me wrong, my gripes with the sideplots aren't dealbreakers.
-I never actively disliked much at all about the show while watching it but upon reflection, noted most of my complaints written in this review.
-I think Theory of Love is very enjoyable and criminally overlooked in the genre of Thai BLs.
+My gripes with the side plots aren't dealbreakers.
+I never actively disliked much at all about the show while watching it.
+I think Theory of Love is a strong contender for noteworthy BLs and criminally overlooked in the discourse of Thai BLs.

 Was this review helpful to you?